 5.1 Sanctions-Students and Student Organizations: Individual students and student organizations (including fraternities, sororities, residence hall associations and registered student organizations) who are found in violation of the University policy on alcohol and other drugs are subject to one or more of the following sanctions, dependent upon the severity of the violation and the existence or absence of prior alcohol or other drug violations: (For a more complete description of these sanctions and terms and conditions see Code of Student Conduct.)

-5.1.1 No action (if alleged conflicts prove to be unfounded).

-When a student has been found responsible for violating University policies, one or more of the following sanctions may be imposed:
+5.1.1 When a student has been found responsible for violating University policies, one or more of the following sanctions may be imposed:

 Warning (oral or written).